Phone-GWP-group

 Korrvu is a type of packaging that, whilst not eliminating plastics, certainly reduces it.

 The system works by suspending or retaining the items between two sheets of thin plastic within the outer packaging.
-The design prevents damage caused by any items colliding with the walls of the outer container or each other.
+The design prevents damage caused by items colliding with the walls of the outer container or with one another.

-When the package arrives with the consumer, they can place the whole insert (film and paper elements) into kerbside paper collections.
-The recycling process separates the plastic component in a similar manner to plastic tape affixed to cardboard boxes.
+When the package arrives at the consumer’s home, they can place the entire insert (film and paper elements) in kerbside paper collections.
+The recycling process similarly separates the plastic component from plastic tape affixed to cardboard boxes.

 korrvu suspension packaging